visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/LCS_operator.rst

 would for a traditional FTLE, and the resulting value will be based on the maximal Eigen value.

-However, when performing the calculate with Finite Space Lyapunov Exponents (FSLE), instead of assuming a uniform mesh discretization and specifying the dispersion distance, we specify a dispersion factor which in a traditional FTLE is the dispersion distance divided by the initial distance.
+However, when performing the calculation with Finite Space Lyapunov Exponents (FSLE), instead of assuming a uniform mesh discretization and specifying the dispersion distance, we specify a dispersion factor which in a traditional FTLE is the dispersion distance divided by the initial distance.
 In the equivalent